Posted on

 Be A Friend – Acceptance and Inclusion

-School is starting and we are filling backpacks and getting into a routine of starting our day with our children.
+School is starting, and we are filling backpacks and establishing a daily routine with our children.

 School has already started for some.
 Right now it is a good time to have a discussion with our kids about how to be a friend.
-It is especially important in having discussions about how to be a friend to children with special needs.
+It is especially important to have discussions about how to be a friend to children with special needs.

 We need to teach ACCEPTANCE of what it means to be a good friend.